Return to overview

 To both these questions, the answer is No. In the entire network there were no machines using winrs nor was there any connection being made to any of the WinRM ports (or any event log like Windows Remote Management/Operational to tell us what the source was).
 Besides, why would you jump to an Exchange server to deploy Mimikatz if you are already so deep inside the network.
 At this moment nothing made much sense, but then …

-What is going on?
+What is going on with the Remote Machine?

-We know that WinRM is enabled on the Exchange server, so how is it configured ?
+We know that WinRM is enabled on the Exchange server, so how is it configured?
 When looking at the winrm config using winrm get winrm/config we found the following interesting configuration line:

 EnableCompatibilityHttpsListener = true